Education Professionals

 • D3.4- Stigma awareness

-Always Changing & Growing Up
+PHE: Always Changing & Growing Up

-Always Changing & Growing up is a school-based resources designed to teach pre-teens in grade 5 about the transition between childhood and adolescence, and the beginning stages of puberty
+Always Changing & Growing up is a school-based resources designed to teach pre-teens in grade 5 about the transition between childhood and adolescence, and the beginning stages of puberty.

 Mental Health Literacy